NG0N/BloodwebAutoBuy/README.md

 Pressing start will bring up the game window and the program will start buying the currently open Bloodweb, from the cheapest available nodes to the rarest by default.

 ### Hotkeys
 - **F3**: Pause/Resume
 - **F2 / ESC**: Quit

 Moving your mouse will also pause the program

+Note: The buying timings are designed for a brand new Bloodweb level, meaning that for the first level (the first few seconds) the program might mistime some of the mouse presses.
+The timings will align as soons as the program progresses to the next level.

 ### Supported resolutions
 |w × h       |